Art / Books

 Liu Cixin’s epic 3-book adventure culminates with the most throught-provoking, out of the box description on how humanity might look like when expanding beyond earth.
 It’s “realistic” science fiction, i.e. a reasonable approach on how things might play out.
 Cixin goes into great depths to describe a world that engulfs the reader.
 Probably the best science fiction book I’ve ever read.

-Nightfall (1990)
+NIGHTFALL (1990)

 This is an interesting short story by Asimov.
 I do not particularly enjoy his Foundation work, but here there is an interesting story drive by hardcore science.